megafontj/mgcli/README.md

-# Megafon CLI running and installing microservices
+# Megafon CLI for running and installing microservices

 This `setup.sh` file install and run all microservices.